-When an interference is to be declared involving applications which had previously been submitted to the Law Examiner for correspondence under Rule 202, before forwarding the files to the Board of Patent Interferences, the Examiner should ascertain from the Law Examiner if any such statement has been filed and, if so, get this statement and forward it with the files.
+When an interference is to be declared involving applications which had previously been submitted to the associate solicitor for correspondence under rule 202, before forwarding the files to the Board of Patent Interferences. the Examiner should ascertain from the associate solicitor if any such statement has been filed and, if so, get this statement and forward it with the files.

-The oath or declaration under Rule 202 becomes a part of the interference file in contradistinction to the application file as in the case of an affidavit or declaration under Rule 131 or Rule 204 but, like them, is subject to inspection on the opening of the preliminary statements.
+The oath or declaration under rule 202 becomes a part of the interference file in contradistinction to the application file as in the case of an affidavit or declaration under rule 131 or rule 204 but, like them, is subject to inspection on the opening of the preliminary statements.

-When the formation of an interference between two parties is necessary, all other applicants claiming the contested invention should be placed in the interference irrespective of their filing dates or of any dates alleged under Rule 202, provided there is no statutory bar to the allowance of the claims in the other applications.
+When the formation of an interference between two parties is necessary, all other applicants claiming the contested invention should be placed in the interference irrespective of their filing dates or of any dates alleged under rule 202, provided there is no statutory bar to the allowance of the claims in the other applications.

-1101.01(i) Correspondence Under Rule 202, Failure of Junior Party To Overcome Filing Date of Senior
+Correspondence Under Rule 202, Failure of Junior Party To Overcome Filing Date of Senior Party [R-28]

-Party [R-23]

-If the earliest date alleged by a junior party in his affidavit or declaration under Rule 202 fails to overcome the filing date of the senior party and if the interference is not to be declared (note that an interference might be necessary for other reasons), the senior party's application will be sent to issue as speedily as possible and the conflicting claims of the junior applicant will be rejected on the patent when granted.
+If the earliest date alleged by a junior party in his affidavit or declaration under rule 202 fails to overcome the filing date of the senior party and if the interference is not to be declared (note that an interference might be necessary for other reasons), the senior party's application will be sent to issue as speedily as possible and the conflicting claims of the junior applicant will be rejected on the patent when granted.
 A shortened period for response may be set in the senior party's case.
-(See § 710.02(b).)
+(See § 710.92(b).)

-After the senior applicant's application has been passed for issue, the application is sent to the Law Examiner by the Issue and Gazette Branch in accordance with a note to that effect attached to the application and he writes a letter to that applicant urging him to promptly pay the issue fee, this being done to the end that prosecution of the junior application may be promptly resumed, the senior party's disclosure then being available as prior art in treating the claims of the junior application.
-The Examiner may make a supplemental action on the junior applicant's case when the senior applicant's patent issues.
+After the senior applicant's application has been passed for issue, the application is sent to the associate solicitor by the Issue and Gazette Branch in accordance with a note to that effect attached to the application and he writes a letter to that applicant urging him to promptly pay the issue fee, this being done to the end that prosecution of the junior application may be promptly resumed, the senior party's disclosure then being available as prior art in treating the claims of the junior application.
+The examiner may make a supplemental action on the junior applicant's case when the senior applicant's patent issues.